History of Detroit: Civil rights and the Great Society

 In June 1963, Rev. Martin Luther King Jr. gave a major speech in Detroit that foreshadowed his "I Have a Dream" speech two months later.
 In Detroit, King was accompanied by Rev. C. L. Franklin.
-Detroit played a major role in the civil rights movement of the 1960s; the Model Cities Program was a key component of President Lyndon B. Johnson's Great Society and War on Poverty.
+Detroit played a major role in the civil rights movement of the 1960s; the Model Cities Program was a key component of President Lyndon B. Johnson's Great Society and war on poverty.
 Begun in 1966, it operated five-year-long experiments in 150 cities to develop new anti-poverty programs and alternative forms of municipal government.
 The ambitious federal urban aid program succeeded in fostering a new generation of mostly black urban leaders.

 Detroit had one of the larger Model Cities projects.
 It promised a great deal and delivered much less, as Detroit suffered from the unintended consequences.
-Mayor Jerome Cavanagh (Mayor 1962—69) was the only elected official to serve on Johnson's task force.
+Mayor Jerome Cavanagh (Mayor 1962–69) was the only elected official to serve on Johnson's task force.
 Detroit received widespread acclaim for its leadership in the program, which used $490 million to try to turn a nine-square-mile section of the city (with 134,000 inhabitants) into a model city.
 The city's political and business elite, and city planners, along with the black middle class, wanted the federal funding to assist the economic growth of the entire city.
 They sought to protect the central business district property values from nearby slums and to construct new revenue-generating structures.
 But, local community organizers and civil rights activists rallied poor residents in opposition to these plans.
 They said federal renewal funding should be used to replace deteriorating housing stock, whether with new public housing or low-cost housing built by private developers.
-The Model City program was terminated in Detroit and nationwide in 1974 after major race riots in the late 1960s most of its target cities.
+The Model Cities Program was terminated in Detroit (and nationwide) in 1974 after major race riots in the late 1960s in most of its target cities.